Receivers for low-bandwidth optical (through-the-air) communications

 The results of these modifications may be seen in the circuit shown in Figure 3.

-The remainder of the circuit consists of a simple noninverting op amp gain stage: There is nothing particularly special about this amplifier, except that it should be of fairly a low noise type, but exotic amplifiers need not be used.
+The remainder of the circuit consists of a simple noninverting op amp gain stage that amplifies the high-impedance signals from the collector of Q2 while minimally loading it: There is nothing particularly special about this amplifier, except that it should be of fairly a low noise type, but exotic amplifiers need not be used.
 In this case, it is wired to provide a voltage gain of about 33 - enough to provide enough source signal for a feedback circuit, but the gain could easily be made variable by substituting a potentiometer for either R12 or R13.

 Comments: